|Not very long now until we are all

 together in Des Moines.
 It is the all together

-part that is spurring me to write this letter.
-Our exhibitors
+part that is spurring me to write this update to our Covid

-Masks and social distancing - if you saw 60 minutes Sunday night
+- Masks and social distancing - we will

-be worn while you are in our building at the fairgrounds.
-It is
+require a mask be worn while you are in our building at the

 simple to do and you know this is a requirement.
 Please be